iluley/covid19-sentiment-nlp/README.md

 # COVID-19 Sentiment NLP

 End-to-end pipeline for sentiment classification on COVID-19 tweets.
-The project covers preprocessing, baseline evaluations, and final fine-tuning with BERTweet and DeBERTa, including pruning and quantization.
+The project covers preprocessing, baseline evaluations, and final fine-tuning with BERTweet and DeBERTa, including three compression techniques - quantization, pruning and knowledge distillation.

 ##  Repository Structure